albertoparadisllop/DiscordRunoffVotingBot/README.md

 - [X] Add use instructions
 - [X] Change readme commands section to a table.
 - [X] Put each component into its own folder.
-- [ ] Fix up code for bot class.
+- [X] Make it so Administration role can do all commands too (change isAdmin function) (In case wrong role id is provided)
-- [ ] Make it so Administration role can do all commands too (change isAdmin function) (In case wrong role id is provided)
+- [X] Flake8 compliant

 ## TODO Maybe